xggman/Haoran-s-Profile-/README.md

 ## Greetings! 👾 I'm Haoran Shi, a Data Worker!!!

 ### Who am I?
-* 🎓 Finshed the data science with a Master's at **San Jose State Univeristy**.
+* 🎓 Finshed the data analytics with a Master's at **San Jose State Univeristy**.
 I turn data into decisions and insights into action.
-* * 🎓 Finshed the statistics speicalize in data science with a Bachelor's at **Univeristy of California, Davis**.
+* 🎓 Finshed the statistics specialize in data science with a Bachelor's at **Univeristy of California, Davis**.
 My journey with data starts here.
-* 📈 From **Walmart+** magic to **Bytedance**'s strategic insights, I'm the maestro of data-driven stories.
+* 📈 From **Domino Data Lab** to **Walmart Global Lab** now at **Bytedance**'s strategic insights, I'm the maestro of data-driven stories.
 * 🚀 Eyeing roles from **Late 2024** where I can orchestrate data into breakthrough business symphonies.
 * 🏀 Baller by day, weightlifter by night.
 Off-court, I crunch numbers and pump iron with equal gusto.